top of page

 - Joshua Chong

-Ziggy Schulting, an American actor with a prolific career spanning both stage and film, has made an indelible mark on the New York theatre scene and has recently moved to Toronto to do the same here.
-Having been in Toronto for less than a year, she has already received a Best Actress Nomination for her work in the award-winning short film, "Bored."
-Her notable New York performances in productions like "Teenagers in Love" [Young Becca], "The High Priestess" [Deidre], Bram Stoker’s “Dracula" [Lucy] and "Good Friday" [Video Ensemble] have showcased her versatility and depth as an actor.
+Her notable New York performances include "Teenagers in Love" [Young Becca], "The High Priestess" [Deidre], Bram Stoker’s “Dracula" [Lucy] and "Good Friday" [Video Ensemble].
+She has extensive experience with Shakespeare, performing for multiple seasons with Saratoga Shakespeare Company, and touring with Hudson Shakespeare Company.
 Collaborating with prestigious theatre companies, Ziggy has had the privilege of working under the guidance of accomplished directors such as Anne Bogart, Sam Schacht, Sherri Eden Barber, Debra Whitfield, and a variety of other skilled artists who have made significant contributions in their field.

 Ziggy's distinction lies not only in her on-stage prowess but also in her extensive training in classic acting techniques.
 Specializing in Commedia dell’Arte, Shakespeare, Suzuki, Viewpoints, Alexander, Stanislavski, and Strasberg, Ziggy's educational journey includes enriching experiences at Accademia Dell’Arte in Italy, SITI, The Stella Adler Studio, Wesleyan University, Skidmore College, where she earned a Bachelor of Science in Theatre, and attended the highly competitive, Greater Hartford Academy of the Arts, where she was a Musical Theatre major.